iiasa/message-ix-models/doc/global/source/message_globiom/socio_econ/tech.rst

    :scale: 30 %
    :align: left

-Figure 2.2: Illustration of maximum technology growth starting at a level of 1 in year t=0 for a set of soft diffusion constraints with effective growth rates r as shown in the legend.
+**Figure 2.2**: Illustration of maximum technology growth starting at a level of 1 in year t=0 for a set of soft diffusion constraints with effective growth rates r as shown in the legend.